Dental Class of 2021 recognized at virtual DDS Senior Awards

 Dental class officers shared congratulatory messages with their classmates and were the first to call them all doctors.

-Professor David F. Fray, DDS ’79, the program’s special guest, shared an excerpt from the anonymous poem, “A Fixer.”
+Professor David F. Fray, DDS ’79, the program’s special guest, shared an excerpt from the anonymous poem, “Work of the Soul.”

 We fix something specific.